xiaoqixian/lmdb/README.md

 So when commit a transaction, all dirty pages are written back to disk.
 LMDB uses iovec to support multiple writing sources.
 Page write back address is identified by page number.

+After all dirty pages have been written back, the `fsync` function is called to synchronize file contents to memory.

 ##### `mdb_search_page_root`

 `mdb_search_page`  searches a page by a key, but `mdb_search_page` is just a wrapper of `mdb_search_page_root`.